BarnesFoundation/barnes-tms-extract/ARCHITECTURE.md

   * `updateMappings` - Updates Elasticsearch mappings if they change, from file `config/mapping.json`
 * `src/tms_csv` - A node.js script (and Seneca.js microservice) that pulls object data from TMS and outputs data in a CSV format
 * `src/util` - Shared javascript utilities
+  * `csvUtil` - CSV utilities, for reading and writing CSV's
+  * `csvWriter` - Class to write to a CSV
+  * `elasticOptions` - Exports a function called `makeElasticsearchOptions` which forms the configuration object for an `ESCollection` instance
+  * `logger` - Configures a instance of a winston logger
+  * `senecaPluginAPI` - A base class to configure all Seneca API instances, and maps method names to API routes
+  * `updateEmitter` - A base class that allows a Seneca microservice to send updates via an EventEmitter
+  * `websocketUpdater` - A class that can subscribe to an updateEmitter derived class and send updates via a websocket connection

 ## Export tools